In this day and age, a vehicle is a must.

 Some of them you might already know, but I’m sure you will benefit from this list.

 Let’s see how you can save more fuel with the crazy amount of money we put into the pumps.

 1. Gas Awareness

-Gas is the last thing we worry about when it comes to saving more money.
+Gas is the last thing we worry about when saving more money.

-All we focus on is how much gas prices are going up but don’t even monitor anything else.
+All we focus on is how much gas prices are going up, but we don’t even monitor anything else.